pedroramaciotti/HINPy/README.md

 TODO:

+- Introduce verbose options
+- Adapt names to literature & TCS article
 - Implement classic diversity measures
 - A DataFrame is being changed somewhere by changing a copy of a slice.
-- Check TrueDiversity equation and validity in extreme cases,large alpha
+- Check TrueDiversity equation and validity in extreme cases, large alpha
 - Behavior of Merge is not intuitive: what changes name? what changes id?
 What is deleted?
 - Implement starting probability as input for random walks
 - (Done) Create Links of inverse relation